Optimal stabilisation using 4-point principle

 Avional, polyamide, elastane, polyester

-Please close the Velcro fasteners before washing and remove the ortheses.
+Please close the hook and loop fasteners before washing and remove the ortheses.
 Soap residues, lotions and ointments can cause skin irritation and material wear.

 Wash the product by hand, preferably using medi clean washing agent.